mikaelsand/LogicAppsSearchTrigger/README.md

 ## The files

-**AzureSettings.json** Contains information on where you want to search, and what to search for as well as you login information.
+**AzureSettings.json** Contains information on where you want to search, and what to search for.

-**SearchTriggers.ps1** The PowerShell Script to start.
-It useses the settings from AzureSettings.json and the LoginToAzure.ps1 All files must be in the same folder.
+**SearchTriggers.ps1** The PowerShell Script.
+It uses the settings from AzureSettings.json which must be in the same folder.

 # Documentation